 The applicant has the discretion of selecting to provide a video of all the skills required and outlined on our video, only when visiting a training/testing site to perform the skills is prohibitive because of the distance involved.
-The skills test is a pass/fail exam where the applicant needs to achieve a grade of 80% on all skill sequences in order to receive a passing grade.
+The skills test is a pass/fail exam where the applicant needs to achieve a minimum grade of 80% on all skill sequences in order to receive a passing grade.
+The applicant also needs to demonstrate proper stroke fundamentals.
+Demonstrating is a key teaching tool that is used in the IPTPA teaching methodology.
+All applicants must show proficiency in the fundamental strokes as outlined in our teach the teacher workshop.
+The lack of proper fundamentals severely diminishes a coaches ability to be effective.
+Each director has the discretion to determine if the applicants strokes will impede their success as an IPTPA teaching professional.
 If submitting a video, any edited sections or breaks in the sequence of required skills will be considered an error and will count against the applicant.
 If you elect to provide a video do not edit any of the shot sequences.
 An observed session with a director is the preferred method of taking the skills test.

 If you elect to visit a testing center you must contact the Director of the center (see list of testing centers on website) and schedule a date/time to take the skills test.
 Do not just show up at a center requesting to take the skills test.
 It is up to the directors of each training/testing center to develop a schedule that is convenient for them based on their own schedules and the number of people requesting to take the skills exam.
 Please coordinate this directly with the testing center.
 If you have any problems or run into any difficulties please contact firstname.lastname@example.org.